java.lang

 - Parameters:

-- the cos to turn back into an angle
+- a- the cos to turn back into an angle

 - Returns: